tradewife/fartnode/README.md

 - Never commit private keys or `.env` files.
 - Restrict filesystem access to any key files.
-- Use dedicated creator and rewards vault wallets for this project.
+- Use dedicated Creator and Rewards Vault wallets for this project.
 - Monitor:
   - RPC reliability
   - Pump.fun API changes